COVID: Review the latest FCDO Travel Advice before travelling to or from Saint Kitts and Nevis

 In order to save money, you should also consider booking tickets in advance.
 Even if the cost of tickets is higher when compared to other destinations in the Caribbean, it will allow you to spend more time seeing the sites and experiencing the atmosphere.
 If you are looking for a unique holiday experience, do not hesitate to book your tickets in advance.
 By doing so, you can assure yourself of a hassle-free holiday that you will surely enjoy.

-Up to date information for vaccinations before you travel to Saint Kitts and Nevis are available from the NHS website
+Up to date information for vaccinations before you travel to Saint Kitts and Nevis are available from the NHS Fit for Travel website.

 For up to date information around safety and security in Saint Kitts and Nevis read the Foreign & Commonwealth Office latest information for Saint Kitts and Nevis.